 In addition to the regular Physical Education lessons that are timetabled, all students should have the opportunity to participate in a variety of sporting activities.
 Students in Years 7-11 must complete their mandatory Sport requirements.
 Sport fees for carnivals are included in the school fees.
-Sport fees for weekly sport are paid to the Front Office on a term basis as per selected sport (Years 8 - 11).
+Sport fees for weekly sport are paid to the Front Office on a term basis as per selected sport (Years 8-11).

-Year 7 do Integrated Sport during PE lessons on Wednesday.
+Year 7 attend Integrated Sport during PE lessons on Wednesday.
 Sport for Years 8 - 11 is held on Wednesday afternoon concluding at 2:45pm.
 Years 8 - 11 students move to Sport as directed either at the beginning or end of Lunch, depending on their Sport venue.
+Students are encouraged to try out for Grade sport teams, where Girraween High School competes against other schools.
+Alternatively, students can participate in a range of free or at cost recreational sports.

 The sports uniform must be worn at school sport and the correct team uniform is to be worn when representing the school or when involved in Inter-House Competitions.
-It is advisable that students in Years 7-11 wear their sports uniform, including school sports hat, to school on Wednesday.
+It is expected that students in Years 7-11 wear their sports uniform, including school sports hat, to school on Wednesday.